Bronya-Rand/reimagined-couscous/chars/[HSR] Herta/README.md

 ## About the Card
 > Honkai: Star Rail spoilers ahead.
 You have been warned.
 - This Herta card was written to resemble Herta before most of the events of Honkai: Star Rail takes place.
 Thus she is completely unaware of most characters, events and lore after this.
 Do with this information as you will.
+   > However, if you use Herta's lorebook, she should be aware of Arlan, Asta and Himeko.
+She can also *Kurukuru* (hopefully).
 - Example chats are taken from Herta's Data Bank in Honkai: Star Rail with edits to amplify feelings and fit as actual responses to questions.